SINTEF/dlite/doc/transactions.md

 // Make B a transaction with A2 as parent.
 Shown Fig. 2a. dlite_instance_set_parent(B, A2);

-// Make a snapshop if B. Shown Fig. 2b. dlite_instance_snapshot(B);
+// Make a snapshop of B. Shown Fig. 2b. dlite_instance_snapshot(B);
 ```
 The result if these commands are shown in Figure 2.